koenvangeerteruy/docker-openjdk/README.md

 There are permutations possible of three parameters in this project.

 * **Type**: the Java distribution type, one of `jdk`, `jre`.
-* **Version**: the Java version, for example `11u9.1`
+* **Version**: the Java version, for example `11` or `11u9.1`
-* **OS**: the Operating system, for example `debian-10`, with optionally some additional variants
+* **OS**: the Operating system, for example `debian` ,`debian-10` or `buster`

 Please file an issue if you need a different combination of parameters.

 ### Java versions
-In general, the latest update of the LTS-releases of the different distributions are maintained, based on the latest LTS release, of that distribution.
+In general, the latest update of the LTS-releases of different Java major versions, are maintained:

 * jdk-11
     - `jdk-11-debian`
     - `jdk-11-ubuntu`

 **NOTE**: the Java _update_ (=minor version) is **NOT** maintained.
-For example: the current Debian JDK 11 image is tagged with `jdk-11-debian-10` and has the additional tag `jdk-11u9.1-debian-10` to indicate the Java 11 _update_ version.
+For example: the current Debian JDK 11 image is tagged with `jdk-11-debian-10` and has the additional tag `jdk-11u10-debian-10` to indicate the Java 11 _update_ version.
-Once the next update is published, the image tagged `jdk-11-debian-10` will be updated, but `jdk-11u9.1-debian-10` will no longer be supported and will not receive OS or Java security patches.
+Once the next update gets published the image tagged `jdk-11-debian-10` will be updated, but `jdk-11u10-debian-10` will no longer be supported and will not receive OS or Java security patches.

 ### Operating Systems
 *  Debian 10 - `debian:buster`